Find flights

 • What’s the cheapest day of the week to fly between Portland and Big Sky?

-Consider leaving on a Tuesday and avoid Wednesdays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+Consider leaving on a Saturday and avoid Thursdays if you are looking for the best rates.
+For your return to Portland, you’ll find the best rates on Saturdays and the most expensive ones on Wednesdays.

 • How does KAYAK find such low prices on flights from Portland to Big Sky?